This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 A lot of the vacation rentals are perched high up on hills with incredible views, making them the perfect retreat after a long beach day.
 Coral Bay also has much less noisy traffic than Cruz Bay, which adds to the relaxing atmosphere.

 Even if you don’t choose to stay in Coral Bay, it is still worth a visit during your time in St. John.
-You might be reluctant, thinking that time spent in Coral Bay could not trump a visit to the North Shore or Cruz Bay.
-Those are great places, but if you want to get to know another dimension of St. John, then a stop in Coral Bay is an absolute must.
+You might be reluctant, thinking that time spent in Coral Bay could not be worth sacrificing a visit to the North Shore or Cruz Bay.
+Those are great places, but if you want to peer into the heart and soul of St. John, then a stop in Coral Bay is an absolute must.

 Everything You Need to Know About Coral Bay in St John